mehdibaha/raspberry/README.md

 # raspberry

-This repository stores resources, configuration files and how-tos for setup and use of my Raspberry Model 3.
+This repository stores configuration files, resources and how-tos for setup and use of my Raspberry Model 3.

-Notice: These guides are heavily inspired
+*Notice: This guide is heavily targeted to macOS users.*

 ## First setup